-Over the years I have played many board games and war games, although very few computer-based games (I don't like the poor resolution, heat, and noise of a computer, plus I fear their addiction).
-This page contains some games and rules I have written, and partial designs I have worked on.
+Over the years I have played many board games, role-playing games, and historical war games.
+This page contains some games and rules I have written, including games that I have either published or are in development.

 Now that the children are older I am back to playing "serious" war games,